 The primary attachment figures and his attachment to them, lay the foundation for all future attachments.
 With this foundation for all future attachments in place, as the infant grows up to become a toddler and then a child, and more people come into her life, - he will continue to develop this capacity to have healthy and strong emotional relationships.

-The mother Attachment in infancy and early childhood plays an important part in a person’s ability to form relationships later in life.
+Attachment in infancy and early childhood plays an important part in a person’s ability to form relationships later in life.
 The importance of attachment and bonding cannot be over-emphasised.

 When we force a child to separate from their attachment figure before they are ready to do so, we raise their anxiety levels hugely and they could experience a sense of being abandoned.